bibanon/tubeup/README.md

 [![Build Status](https://travis-ci.org/bibanon/tubeup.svg?branch=master)](https://travis-ci.org/bibanon/tubeup)

-`tubeup` uses youtube-dl to download a Youtube video (or [any other provider supported by youtube-dl](https://github.com/rg3/youtube-dl/blob/master/docs/supportedsites.md)), and then uploads it with all metadata to the Internet Archive.
+`tubeup` uses youtube-dlc to download a Youtube video (or [any other provider supported by youtube-dlc](https://github.com/blackjack4494/yt-dlc/blob/master/docs/supportedsites.md)), and then uploads it with all metadata to the Internet Archive using the python module internetarchive.

 It was designed by the [Bibliotheca Anonoma](https://github.com/bibanon/bibanon/wiki) to archive entire Youtube accounts and playlists to the Internet Archive.